ontio/ontology/docs/specifications/cli_user_guide.md

 The networkid parameter is used to specify the network ID.
 Default value is 1, means MainNet network ID.

 --config
-The config parameter specifies the file path of the genesis block for the current Ontolgy node.
+The config parameter specifies the file path of the genesis block for the current Ontology node.
 Default value is main net config.

 --disable-event-log
 The disable-event-log parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
 The Ontology node enables the event log output function by default.